rraaij/keepstraight/README.md

 TODO:

-[] split setup object and game object
+[X] split setup object and game object

+[] check if either player has won yet (reached target)

+[] add score correction modal

+[] count fouls to three, maybe warning?

+[] split objects that are saved to PouchDB

+[] add gamedata persistence to PouchDB

+[] use Firebase instead of PouchDB

 [] add jest for unit testing